Coventry station (GCRTA)

-Coventry is a station stop on the Greater Cleveland RTA Green Line in Shaker Heights, Ohio.
-It is located at the intersection of Coventry Road and Shaker Boulevard (Ohio State Route 87) on the border between Cleveland and Shaker Heights.
+Coventry station is a stop on the RTA light rail Green Line on the border between Cleveland and Shaker Heights, Ohio, located in the median of Shaker Boulevard (Ohio State Route 87) at its intersection with Coventry Road, after which the station is named.

 History

 The station opened on December 17, 1913, with the initiation of rail service on what is now Shaker Boulevard.
 The rail line was in the nature of a streetcar line, and it ran from the existing tracks on Fairmount Boulevard, south on Coventry Road, and then east along the newly laid-out boulevard, initially an extension of Coventry.
 At that time, there was no Shaker Boulevard west of Coventry, and Coventry did not extend south beyond Shaker.
 The line was built by Cleveland Interurban Railroad (CIRR) and operated by the Cleveland Railway until 1930.
 The railway also operated the streetcar line on Fairmount Boulevard.
 Trains ran from the terminus at Fontenay Road, down Coventry Road, and then to downtown Cleveland using the Cleveland Railway tracks from Fairmount Boulevard.